 One of the first showings of the film was a command performance in Britain, where Sam Neill sat next to Princess Di.
 He says she jumped at all the really scary parts.

 Three Horns Are Better Than One

-Steven Spielberg’s favorite dinosaur is the triceratops, and it’s worth noting that the animatronic dino which seemed to impress the cast the most, was the animatronic Triceratops they interact with while it’s laying on its side.
+Steven Spielberg’s favorite dinosaur is the triceratops, and it’s worth noting that the animatronic dino that seemed to impress the cast the most was the animatronic Triceratops they interact with while it’s lying on its side.

 This Ain’t No Monster Movie

 One of the themes Spielberg revisits frequently in the Blu-ray special features is his determination that Jurassic Park wouldn’t be a monster movie.
-It’s scary in parts but he wanted to make it more than that, a movie about science and a film that approached dinosaurs with the same sense of wonder he had for them when he was a kid.
+It’s scary in parts, but he wanted to make it more than that: a movie about science and a film that approached dinosaurs with the same sense of wonder he had for them as a kid.

-Steven Spielberg shot Schindler’s List while he was still finishing post production on Jurassic Park.
-He frequently found himself driving around Poland evaluating John Williams’s score in his car, or taking breaks between scenes on Schindler to review effects on Jurassic Park.
-The weird mix between the two movies seemed to genuinely unsettle him and now he says he remembers almost nothing of the post-production on Jurassic Park as a result.
+Steven Spielberg shot Schindler’s List while he was still finishing post-production on Jurassic Park.
+He frequently found himself driving around Poland evaluating John Williams’s score in his car or taking breaks between scenes on Schindler to review the effects of Jurassic Park.
+The weird mix between the two movies seemed to genuinely unsettle him, and now he says he remembers almost nothing of the post-production on Jurassic Park as a result.